Connect with a certified trainer for free

 What causes Groin Pull?

-Athletes who frequently stop, start, and change direction while running or jumping are at high risk for this type of injury.
-These movements can push the adductor muscles beyond their limit, resulting in an adductor strain.
-Direct trauma to the muscle can also cause a similar injury.
+Athletes who frequently stop, start, and change direction while running or jumping are at an increased risk of developing a groin pull.
+These sudden movements can overstretch or tear the adductor muscles, resulting in an adductor strain.
+Additionally, direct trauma to the groin region can lead to a similar injury.

-Groin muscle injuries, are particularly common in soccer and hockey.
-Around 10% of all injuries in these sports are groin-related.
+Groin muscle injuries are particularly prevalent in sports such as soccer and hockey, where rapid lateral movements are common.
+Approximately 10% of all injuries in these sports involve the groin.

 Symptoms